cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 Deep Learning using GPUs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The 3DGAN application is the first prototype developed to investigate the possibility to use a Deep Learning approaches to speed-up the simulation of particle physics detectors.
-The benchmark measures the total time needed to train a 3D convolutional Generative Adversarial Network using a data-parallel approach on distributed systems.
+The 3DGAN application is a prototype developed to investigate the possibility to use a Deep Learning approach to speed-up the simulation of particle physics detectors.
+The benchmark measures the total time needed to train a 3D convolutional Generative Adversarial Network (GAN) using a data-parallel approach on distributed systems.
 It is based on MPI for communication.
 As such, it tests the performance of single nodes (GPUs cards) but also latency and bandwidth of nodes interconnects and data access.
-The training of the Generative Adversarial Network (GAN) uses a Kubernetes cluster (GPU flavored) with Kubeflow and MPI.
+The training uses a Kubernetes cluster (GPU flavored) with Kubeflow and MPI.

 Note that for this test a cluster with GPU flavor is required.
 For this test, apart from the *run* variable, the following can be set in the *testsCatalog.yaml* file: